MatthieuDartiailh/bytecode/doc/api.rst

       Operation code (``int``).
 Setting the operation code updates the :attr:`name` attribute.

+   .. attribute:: stack_effect

+       Operation effect on the stack size as computed by :func:`dis.stack_effect`.

    .. versionchanged:: 0.3
       The ``op`` attribute was renamed to :attr:`opcode`.